MVprogramm/mern/README.md

        - create new pages as React components in a `pages` directory
        - handle routes in `routes.js` from `client` directory
        - output pages from `routes.js` to `App.js` depending on authorisation
-   * create an `AuthPage.jsx` component for SignUp and SignIn using `materialize` and react controlled input
+   * create an `AuthPage.jsx` component for SignUp and LogIn using `materialize` and react controlled input
 3. #### *CONNECTION*
    * use the `fetch` method in the custom `useHTTP()` hook in `hooks` directory to interact with the server
    * call `request` method from `useHTTP()` in `AuthPage.jsx` to send user data to endpoints